Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Added a "restart the Tool" button when it can be useful
             - Some edits to cream_api.ini
             - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher need 4.5)
+    - v1.5
+            - Very important FIX to cream_api.ini for Plugin Launcher compatibility
+            - Plugin Launcher now works with latest CreamAPI version
+            - All this thanks to Vidkol18
+            - Partially rewrote the Tool to remove parts no longer needed

     <br>